Nilsa/Waseku/wasekw1.0/man/man.md

         .
         child_N
 ```
-%end Example 1

-once you ended, save the file as 'filename.csv' choosing ´tab´ as
+once you ended, save the file as 'filename.csv' choosing *tab* as
 field separator.

 ## Introducing the definitions